diegargon/monnet/README.md

 ## MonNet Status

-MonNet is currently in an early version.
-It is possible that issues may arise between versions.
+MonNet is currently in an early version. issues may arise between versions.
 Compatibility is not guaranteed.

+Since Monnet is becoming more complex, i working in rewrite nearly all code, beware.

 I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts, automate installations and other tasks